apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 - `serialport` _str_ - Serial port for real motors.
 Defaults to None (uses the previous value).
 - `scene` _str_ - Name of the scene to load in simulation mode ("empty" or "minimal").
 Defaults to None (uses the previous value).
 - `headless` _bool_ - If True, run Mujoco in headless mode (no GUI).
 Defaults to None (uses the previous value).
+- `use_audio` _bool_ - If True, enable audio.
+Defaults to None (uses the previous value).
+- `websocket_uri` _Optional[str]_ - If set, allow remote control and streaming of the robot through a WebSocket connection to the specified uri.
+Defaults to None (uses the previous value).
+- `stream_media` _bool_ - If True, stream media to the WebSocket.
+Defaults to None (uses the previous value).
 - `localhost_only` _bool_ - If True, restrict the server to localhost only clients.
 Defaults to None (uses the previous value).
 - `wake_up_on_start` _bool_ - If True, wake up Reachy Mini on start.
 Defaults to None (don't wake up).
 - `goto_sleep_on_stop` _bool_ - If True, put Reachy Mini to sleep on stop.
 Defaults to None (don't go to sleep).